 Designed a customizable enemy AI that predicts ball trajectory, with adjustable accuracy settings to dynamically scale difficulty.

 I really like the Playdate!
-It's a very fun and quirky handheld, and the barrier to entry for making games for it is very low.
-The SDK is publicly available, and the documentation is easy to understand -- especially if you already have experience with Lua.
+It's a very fun and quirky handheld, and the barrier to entry for making games is very low.
+The SDK is publicly available, and the documentation is easy to understand -- especially if, like me, you already have experience with Lua.
 This was a fun, low-stakes project that I still come back to every now and then to mess around with when I have the free time.

 Learning how to implement draw calls for the Playdate was the most challenging part of this project.
 Even though the graphics in this game are pretty simple rectangles and circles, it was still tricky to wrap my head around pushing and popping context to the handheld screen.
 Looking back, this project actually helped me as I learned how to implement custom OpenGL rendering, since the two use similar graphics architecture.